 - Change of personnel or personnel responsibilities, or disqualification of personnel from participation in all or a portion of the research;

-- Reduction or elimination of Significant Financial Interests (e.g., sale of an equity interest)
+- Reduction or elimination of SFIs (e.g., sale of an equity interest)

-The information above is only a sample of the regulatory requirements found in 42 CFR 50, Subpart F. Applicants and recipients must review the regulation in its entirety to ensure compliance with all of the requirements.
-Resources applicable to FCOI, including Frequently Asked Questions, etc. can be found on OER's Conflict of Interest Web site at http://grants.nih.gov/grants/policy/coi/index.htm.
+The information above is only a sample of the regulatory requirements found in 42 CFR Part 50--Subpart F. Applicants and recipients must review the regulation in its entirety to ensure compliance with all of the requirements.
+Resources applicable to FCOI, including Frequently Asked Questions, etc. can be found on OER's Financial Conflict of Interest Web site.
+The NIH disclosure table can be found at https://grants.nih.gov/grants/forms/NIH-Disclosures-Table.pdf.